How MI5 Gather Intelligence

 Our principal techniques for gathering intelligence are:

-All of the techniques used are in accordance with the legal requirements established by the Security Service Act 1989, the Intelligence Services Act 1994 (ISA), the Regulation of Investigatory Powers Act 2000 (RIPA), and the associated Codes of practice.
-The use and authorisation of each technique is independently scrutinised by the Interception Commissioner (for interception and communications data) and the Intelligence Services Commissioner (for other RIPA and ISA authorisations).
+All of the techniques used are in accordance with the legal requirements established by the Security Service Act 1989, the Intelligence Services Act 1994 (ISA), the Regulation of Investigatory Powers Act 2000 (RIPA), the Investigatory Powers Act 2016 and the associated Codes of practice.
+The use and authorisation of each technique is independently scrutinised by the Investigatory Powers Commissioner's Office (IPCO).

 The Security Service Act 1989 makes the Director General responsible for ensuring that there are effective arrangements within MI5 to control when and how we obtain and disclose information.
 As well as formal handling arrangements, a major aspect of this control is a system of internal mechanisms, designed to make sure we only investigate genuine threats to national security.
 We do so with proper regard for the law, in proportion to the threat, and with external authorisation for intrusive measures (from the appropriate Secretary of State) where the law so requires.
 In other cases, we take decisions internally at a seniority level appropriate to the degree of intrusiveness.